Norway's Braaten beats strong field to win Olympic men's ski slopestyle

 Silver medalist Goepper, who won bronze in Sochi, becomes the first athlete to win multiple Olympic medals in this event.

 Gus Kenworthy, a silver medalist at Sochi, had an event to forget.
-The 26-year-old American, who broke his thumb while training ahead of the Olympics, put on a horror show, notching up a best score of only 35.00 points to finish at the foot of the 12-man final table.
+The 26-year-old American, who broke his thumb while training ahead of the competition, could only manage a best score of 35.00 points to finish at the foot of the 12-man final table.

 Kenworthy spoke about his injury to the press after the event.